Photoluminescence: Forms

 The latter originate, e.g., from the radiative recombination of excitons, Coulomb-bound electron-hole pair states in solids.
 Resonance fluorescence may also show significant quantum optical correlations.

 More processes may occur when a substance undergoes internal energy transitions before re-emitting the energy from the absorption event.
 Electrons change energy states by either resonantly gaining energy from absorption of a photon or losing energy by emitting photons.
-In chemistry-related disciplines, one often distinguishes between fluorescence and phosphorescence.
+In chemistry, fluorescence and phosphorescence are distinguished.
 The former is typically a fast process, yet some amount of the original energy is dissipated so that re-emitted light photons will have lower energy than did the absorbed excitation photons.
-The re-emitted photon in this case is said to be red shifted, referring to the reduced energy it carries following this loss (as the Jablonski diagram shows).
+The re-emitted photon is red shifted, carrying less energy.
 For phosphorescence, electrons which absorbed photons, undergo intersystem crossing where they enter into a state with altered spin multiplicity (see term symbol), usually a triplet state.
 Once the excited electron is transferred into this triplet state, electron transition (relaxation) back to the lower singlet state energies is quantum mechanically forbidden, meaning that it happens much more slowly than other transitions.
 The result is a slow process of radiative transition back to the singlet state, sometimes lasting minutes or hours.
 This is the basis for "glow in the dark" substances.

 Photoluminescence is an important technique for measuring the purity and crystalline quality of semiconductors such as GaN and InP and for quantification of the amount of disorder present in a system.

-Time-resolved photoluminescence (TRPL) is a method where the sample is excited with a light pulse and then the decay in photoluminescence with respect to time is measured.
-This technique is useful for measuring the minority carrier lifetime of III-V semiconductors like gallium arsenide (GaAs).
+Time-resolved photoluminescence is a method where the sample is excited with a light pulse and then the decay in photoluminescence with respect to time is measured.
+This technique is useful for measuring the minority carrier lifetime of III-V semiconductors like gallium arsenide.

 Photoluminescence properties of direct-gap semiconductors

-In a typical PL experiment, a semiconductor is excited with a light-source that provides photons with an energy larger than the bandgap energy.
+In a typical photoluminescence experiment, a semiconductor is excited with a light-source that provides photons with an energy larger than the bandgap energy.
 The incoming light excites a polarization that can be described with the semiconductor Bloch equations.
 Once the photons are absorbed, electrons and holes are formed with finite momenta $\mathbf{k}$ in the conduction and valence bands, respectively.
 The excitations then undergo energy and momentum relaxation towards the band-gap minimum.
 Typical mechanisms are Coulomb scattering and the interaction with phonons.
 Finally, the electrons recombine with holes under emission of photons.

 Ideal, defect-free semiconductors are many-body systems where the interactions of charge-carriers and lattice vibrations have to be considered in addition to the light-matter coupling.
-In general, the PL properties are also extremely sensitive to internal electric fields and to the dielectric environment (such as in photonic crystals) which impose further degrees of complexity.
+Photoluminescence is generally extremely sensitive to internal electric fields and to the dielectric environment (such as in photonic crystals) which impose further degrees of complexity.
 A precise microscopic description is provided by the semiconductor luminescence equations.